Laplace operator: Fractional Laplacian

+The associated function spaces are the Bessel potential spaces $H^{s,p}(\mathbf{R}^n)$.
+Riesz and Bessel potentials are closely related smoothing operators, but Bessel potentials involve $I-\Delta$ rather than $-\Delta$ and therefore behave better at low frequencies.

 Vector Laplacian

 The vector Laplace operator, also denoted by $\nabla^2$, is a differential operator defined over a vector field.
 The vector Laplacian is similar to the scalar Laplacian; whereas the scalar Laplacian applies to a scalar field and returns a scalar quantity, the vector Laplacian applies to a vector field, returning a vector quantity.
 When computed in orthonormal Cartesian coordinates, the returned vector field is equal to the vector field of the scalar Laplacian applied to each vector component.